 No-code applications are easier to build and often have built-in mobile responsive functionality.
 This can help increase the different ways in which users can leverage the new applications remotely.
 Low-code applications may have to trade a built-in mobile responsive feature for greater developer control.
 No-code applications are almost always mobile-responsive which means they win this round between no-code vs. low-code.

 No-code has been known to prevent customization of their presets and templates which can lead to repetitive or identical designs.
 This can be an issue for those who want to customize their applications to suit their organizations.
 Low-code application builders offer immense customization options as users can code and change elements as per their wishes.
 Low-code wins between no-code vs. low-code when it comes to customization.

 Most low-code and no-code platforms come with integration capabilities.
 As the need for different types of applications has grown, there has been an equal need for integration capabilities to ensure that information and data can flow smoothly in between apps.
 Thus the integration features that both no-code and low-code possess are essential.

 |Responsive on diff. platforms

 No-code really does sound too good to be true, as it can allow anyone, regardless of their technical know-how, to create applications after a few clicks.
 However, there’s one myth that has been circulating for a while which needs to be addressed – No-code application development platforms are restricted to creating applications only on a departmental level.

 This is not true as no-code vendors are breaking barriers by enabling companies to build enterprise-grade applications on their platforms.
-There are multiple application development platforms that also use innovative tools like AI to make automating processes even easier.
+Multiple application development platforms also use innovative tools like AI to make automating processes even easier.
 While fulfilling the needs of the citizen developer, no-code can help provide customization options and methods to create complex applications without any manual coding.

 This means that it is actually possible to create the application you need without any knowledge of coding or coding languages through no-code!